-- 1. At the rectifier shelf, open the fuse panel door.
-Switch the battery breaker(s) to OFF. - 2.
-Remove the battery compartment door.
-See Operating Cabinet Doors (on page 59) for instructions. - 3.
-Remove the batteries from the battery compartment: - a.
+- Step 1: At the rectifier DC feed, Switch the battery breaker(s) to OFF. - Step 2: Remove the battery compartment door.
+See Operating Cabinet Doors for instructions. - Step 3: Remove the batteries from the battery compartment: - a.
 If present, remove the front seismic protection brackets from around the batteries. - b.
 Disconnect the battery power cables from the power supply leads. - c.
 Remove the red and black battery power cables from the terminals at each end of the string. - d.
 Remove the jumper straps from between the terminals of batteries in the string. - e.
-Slide the batteries out of the battery compartment. - 4.
-Visually inspect each battery for defects such as: - Fractured housing or other physical damage - Leakage - Bulging
+Slide the batteries out of the battery compartment. - Step 4: Visually inspect each battery for defects such as: - Fractured housing or other physical damage - Leakage - Bulging

 Note: Replace any battery that displays a defect.
-See Replacing Batteries (on page 140) for instructions.
+See Replacing Batteries for instructions.

-- 5. Perform the following maintenance tasks: - a.
+- Step 5: Perform the following maintenance tasks: - a.
 Load test each battery to verify that ample current is available to maintain the system. - b.
 Ensure that each battery provides 13.5 VDC (plus or minus .2 VDC). - c.
 Clean each battery to remove dust, dirt, or corrosion from the battery surface.